"Environmental Justice" means that the people of Randolph have access to the land and water resources of Randolph.

 Think what Randolph could have: First, a biking and hiking trail like Brantree has.
 A nice place to take the kids for a picnic and then hike into the woods.
 Or a safe paved road without any cars, where you can teach your kids to ride a bike.

 Second, at the end of Middle Street, the abandoned U.S. Army site has a big paved parking lot in the middle of the woods – the sort of place that kids would envision as a “skate park.”
 Skate parks have obstacles and curved surfaces for skateboarders and adventuresome bicyclists – several towns in Massachusetts have them, but there are none in Randolph.
+I'm not sure what the right use of that land is, but I AM sure that Randolph should have access to it!

 It’s time for Randolph to get our fair share.
 Six decades ago, the Interstate cut off a piece of Randolph.
 The federal government never cleaned up their mess – let’s claim it back for the people of Randolph.